-Fresh seeds are easy to germinate.
-Use small containers that have drainage holes.
+The seeds will germinate easily if they are fresh.
+Use small containers that have drainage holes, such as seedling starter trays.
 A well-draining soil is necessary, such as cactus soil.
-You may make your own mix with 1 part potting soil and 1 part perlite or coarse sand.
-An alternate mix is 1 part coir fiber to 2 parts perlite, with some slow-release fertilizer mixed in.
+You may make your own mix with 1 part quality potting soil and 1 part perlite (fine- or medium-grade perlite, not coarse-grade) or coarse horticultural sand.
+Or use 1 part coir fiber to 2 parts perlite or coarse sand.

-Until the seeds sprout, ensure that the surface soil never dries out.
-An easy way to to maintain moisture is to enclose the pots in a plastic dome or bag.
-Just leave it open a crack for some fresh air to enter.
-You may need to drip a few drops of water over them each day.
+Until the seeds sprout, ensure that the surface soil does not dry out.
+If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack for some fresh air to enter.
+You may need to drip a few drops of water over them each day or 2.

 Many of the seeds should sprout within 4 weeks, but allow up to 8 weeks for any slow ones.
 Continue keeping the surface soil moist until the seedlings have their second set of leaves - then you may let the surface dry out between waterings.

-Once the seedlings have their third set of leaves, you may give them some morning sun.
+When the seedlings have their third set of leaves, you may give them some morning sun.
 Transition them to stronger lighting gradually, and protect them from strong sun the first 2-3 months.
-After about 10-12 months they should be ready for full sun, except in hotter climates.
+After about 10-12 months they should be ready for full sun.